virustotalop/WorldGuardX/INSTALL.md

 You will need to be using [Bukkit](http://dl.bukkit.org/) for your server or one of its derivatives (such as Spigot or Cauldron).
 If you are using Minecraft Forge, you will have to use Cauldron in order to use WorldGuard.

+You will also need to have WorldEdit installed.

 It is not possible to use WorldGuard with the plain vanilla server from Mojang.

 ## Installation